SephQA/saucedemoProject/README.md

 3. Select the highest price item (Please do not use the “Sort By” option on the page).
 4. Add the selected highest price item to the cart

-Run tests using npm run & follwoing commands:
+Run tests using npm run & following commands:

-//opens cypress app
+//opens cypress app >>

-"cypress:open": "cypress open",
+"cypress:open": "cypress open"

-//runs tests headless
+//runs all existing tests headless >>

 "cypress:smoke-test": "cypress run --spec cypress/e2e/*.js"

-FYI npm run cypress:smoke-test > runs all existing tests